A history of marine science in a historical setting

 - Established in 1940 as the Virginia Fisheries Laboratory in Yorktown

-- Moved to Gloucester Pt.
-VA in 1950 to make way for the Coleman Bridge
+- Moved across the York River to Gloucester Point in 1950 to make way for the Coleman Bridge

 - Our 1950s oyster research remains the seminal work on the ecology of these shellfish